Tuoris/c_code/README.md

 **Distance Between Two Cities**

 Calculates the distance between two cities using coordinates and allows the user to specify a unit of distance.

+**Coin Flip Simulator**

+Simulates flipping a coin however many times the user decides.
+Records the outcomes and count the number of tails and heads.